Skip to main content

 You may have noticed that this time the case reducer isn't using the state variable at all.
 Instead, we're returning the action.payload directly.
 Immer lets us update state in two ways: either mutating the existing state value, or returning a new result.
 If we return a new value, that will replace the existing state completely with whatever we return.
 (Note that if you want to manually return a new value, it's up to you to write any immutable update logic that might be needed.)

-In this case, the initial state was an empty array, and we probably could have done state.push(...action.payload) to mutate it.
+The initial state was an empty array, and we probably could have done state.push(...action.payload) to mutate it.
 But, in our case we really want to replace the list of users with whatever the server returned, and this avoids any chance of accidentally duplicating the list of users in state.

 info